31 Oct – 2 Nov 2024

 Read Meegan's bio

-Dr Meegan Brown is a lecturer and the Study Area Co-ordinator of the Master of Education School Guidance and Counselling at QUT.
+Dr Meegan Brown is a senior lecturer and the Study Area Co-ordinator of the Master of Education School Guidance and Counselling at QUT.
 Her research includes trauma-informed schooling, rural and remote education, educators experiences of working with students living with the effects of trauma, and School Guidance and Counselling.
 Meegan has over 20 years of experience working as teacher (early childhood, primary, secondary), small school principal, Guidance Officer and Senior Guidance Officer.

 Dr Lyra L’Estrange